obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 ## Known Limitations

-- Its not yet possible to directly navigate from a task to the tasks it depends on
+- It's not yet possible to directly navigate from a task to the tasks it depends on
 - Outside of the edit task modal, it is not possible to see the descriptions of the blocking tasks
-- It is not yet possible to visualise the relationships in a graph viewer -
+- It is not yet possible to visualise the relationships in a graph viewer